telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/creating-the-dashboard-main-page.md

         }
     });

-The **Albums** ListView is constructed similarly, with the same structure.
+The `Albums` ListView is constructed similarly, with the same structure.

-## Create a Gauge with a custom background
+## Customization

+### Create Custom Backgrounds for Gauges

 The radial gauges on this page use a custom background image of a record.
-Every gauge is contained within its own **&lt;div&gt;**, as shown below:
+Every gauge is contained within its own `&lt;div&gt;`, as demonstrated in the example below.

+###### Example

 	<div class="gauge-container">
     	<div class="albums-per-hour home-gauge-box"></div>